 - An Admissions or Student Services Officer at any Australian University, Higher Education Provider (HEP), TAFE or private Registered Training Provider (RTO); or

 - the official records department of the educational organisation that originally issued the document(s).

 - an authorised officer of an Australia overseas diplomatic mission;

-- an authorised Southern Cross University Agent;
+- an authorised Southern Cross University Education Agent; or

 - a school headmaster or other recognised examining authority.